-A wealth manager must comply with the licensing conditions set out above on a continuous basis, in particular in terms of guarantee of irreproachable activity, respectively appropriate organisational structure, minimum equity and conduct requirements.
-In addition, under the FinSA, wealth managers are further required, similarly to other financial service providers, inter alia, to be affiliated with a mediation body (ombudsman) recognised by the Swiss Federal Department of Finance (FDF) - unless they only provide services to institutional and per se professional clients - and ensure that the individuals providing financial services (the 'client advisers') have the technical knowledge and follow appropriate training.
+A wealth manager must comply with the licensing conditions set out above on a continuous basis, in particular in terms of guarantee of irreproachable business conduct, respectively appropriate organisational structure, minimum equity and conduct requirements.
+In addition, under the FinSA, wealth managers are further required, similarly to other financial service providers, inter alia, to be affiliated with a mediation body (ombudsman) recognised by the Swiss Federal Department of Finance (FDF) (unless they only provide services to institutional and per se professional clients)and ensure that the individuals providing financial services (the 'client advisers') have the technical knowledge and follow appropriate training.

-As at 1 June 2023, eight mediation bodies had been recognised by the FDF.
+As of 15 August 2024, eight mediation bodies had been recognised by the FDF.